nod0n/calamares_wiki/Translate-Guide.md

 is completed, the language will be moved from one completion-status to another within the Calamares code.

+With Calamares release 3.2.19 (february 2020) it is much easier to test translations without bulding Calamares.
+See below.

+### Before Calamares 3.2.19

 If you have a `.ts` file, you can test a new translation inside Calamares, but you must be able to compile Calamares (see the [developer's guide](Develop-Guide.md)